-No, when you have your S4 connected to your TV and you see the your phone's display on TV then there is nothing more to do.
+- Do I need to make any setting changes when my Galaxy S4 is connected to a TV?
+No, when you have your S4 connected to your TV, and you see your phone's display on TV, then there is nothing more to do.
 Note that your phone's orientation - vertical or horizontal - will also affect the image on the TV.

 To connect your Galaxy S4 wirelessly:

 - Navigate to your phone's "Settings" --> "Connections" --> "Screen mirroring."

 - Turn mirroring on, and your AllShare HDTV, Blu-ray player, or Hub will appear in the device list.

 - Choose your preferred device and mirroring will begin automatically.